devan1510/ScholarFlow/README.md

-# 📚 Smart Scholar
+# 📚 Scholar Flow

-Smart Scholar is a student financing application designed to help students manage their finances, gain insights through interactive dashboards, scan receipts, and explore job opportunities — all in one place.
+Scholar Flow is a student financing application designed to help students manage their finances, gain insights through interactive dashboards, scan receipts, and explore job opportunities — all in one place.

 ---